andresuarezz26/newrev.io/README.md

    newrev-client
    ```

-   A You can now open your web browser to: http://localhost:3000
+   You can now open your web browser to: http://localhost:3000

 ---